 \section{Introduction}

 Nonlinear chaotic systems pose several challenges both for state estimation and for parameter estimation.
-Chaos as a phenomenon implies sensitive dependence on initial condition: initially nearby states will eventually diverge in the future.
+Chaos as a phenomenon implies sensitive dependence {to} initial condition: initially nearby states will eventually diverge in the future.
 The bifurcations of various chaotic systems~\cite{Sprott2003} reveal how the behavior of the system differs as a parameter value changes.
-One might think that likelihood and Bayesian analysis should be able to obtain good estimation both of initial conditions and of parameter values without much trouble.
-Berliner~\cite{Berliner1991} examined the log-likelihood function of estimates of initial conditions and parameter values for the Logistic Map.
-He pointed out that chaotic systems can lead to ``chaotic likelihood functions'', suggesting that Bayesian analysis would require prohibitively intensive computing.
+One might think that Bayesian analysis should be able to obtain good estimation both of initial conditions and of parameter values without much trouble.
+Berliner~\cite{Berliner1991} examined the log-likelihood function of estimates of initial conditions and parameter values for the Logistic Map{, noting} that chaotic systems can lead to ``chaotic likelihood functions'' {and} suggesting that Bayesian analysis would require prohibitively intensive computing.
 The failure of variational approaches, when applied to long window observations of chaotic systems~\cite{Miller1994,Judd2001,DuPDA}, supports his point.
-Sensitivity to initial condition also suggests that information in the observations (even over a relatively short range) can lead to good estimates of the initial condition~\cite{Judd2004}.
-An importance sampling approach for extracting such information without ``intensive computing'' is deployed in this paper.
-Adopting the Pseudo-orbit Data Assimilation (PDA) approach~\cite{Judd2001,DuPDA} recasts the task into a higher dimensional sequence space, where truly high likelihood states are successfully located near the trajectory manifold.
-Although statisticians often fail to make a strong distinction between initial conditions and parameter values, the challenges of initial condition estimation and parameter estimation are dissimilar for chaotic systems.
-PDA does not easily generalize to parameter estimation, as it is unclear how to mathematically define a relevant subspace of parameter space in which high likelihood trajectories might exist.
-Thus challenges remain in identifying high likelihood parameter values given the initial condition; this asymmetry is used to discuss differences between the initial conditions and parameter values.
-In terms of estimating initial conditions given the parameter values, however, Berliner's challenge is met and resolved without prohibitively intensive computing.
+Sensitivity to initial condition on the other hand suggests that information in the observations (even over a relatively short window) can lead to good estimates of the initial condition~\cite{Judd2004}.
+An importance sampling approach to Berliner's challenge without ``intensive computing'' is deployed in this paper.
+Adopting Pseudo-orbit Data Assimilation (PDA)~\cite{Judd2001,DuPDA} recasts the {problem} into a higher dimensional sequence space, where truly high likelihood states are successfully located.
+The challenges of initial condition estimation and parameter estimation are dissimilar for chaotic systems.
+PDA does not easily generalize to parameter estimation, as it is unclear how to mathematically define a relevant subspace of {the} parameter space in which {the} high likelihood trajectories might exist.
+Thus challenges remain in identifying high likelihood parameter values given the initial condition; this asymmetry reflects differences between the initial conditions and parameter values.
+In terms of estimating initial conditions given the parameter values, however, Berliner's challenge as originally stated is met and resolved.